ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: EXPERIMENTS

 \subsubsection{MNIST T-Shirt.}

-We conduct experiments under 10 different random seeds and report the average performance.
+We conduct experiments under 10 different random seeds and report both the mean and standard deviation of the performance.
 After fine-tuning for 50 steps, we sample 50,000 images and evaluate the extent of unlearning achieved by each method.
 The results are presented in Table \ref{tab:mnist_tshirt}.
 Among all methods that preserve generation quality, our method achieves the strongest unlearning performance.